 These beneficial plants also help to improve your soil structure, and are known to break up heavy clay and hold lighter soil to prevent erosion in the colder months.
 This all helps to improve the structure of the soil for spring planting.

-In addition, growing these green manures over winter supports the soil food web in the ground.
-The soil food web is a whole community of microorganisms that live in the soil.
+In addition, growing these green manures over winter supports the soil food web structure in the ground.
+The soil food web structure is a whole community of microorganisms that live in the soil.
 They have have an interrelated relationship with the plant roots and other soil elements, which is vital for a healthy ecosystem in our gardens.
 Growing green manures, chopping and then dropping the plants for the earth worms to incorporate into the soil is a fabulous way to replenish the soil.

 It goes without saying then, that this is a great way of giving your garden soil a much needed rejuvenation in preparation for the following spring … in a much more nature friendly and sustainable way!